 - The agreed protection measures to the adjoining owners of the property

 - A timescale for the duration of the works

 The main benefit of a Party Wall Award is that it places the dispute in the hands of the Agreed Part Wall Surveyor or the two Party Wall Award, in which both owners are fully and legally protected.

-Their main aim is to be both informative and helpful and which helps to identify if you proposed construction work, or your neighbor proposed construction works are covered by the party wall act 1996.
+Their main aim is to be both informative and helpful and which helps to identify if you proposed construction work, or your neighbour proposed construction works are covered by the party wall act 1996.